Erdodif/ReactMyAdmin/README.md

 | DATABASE_USER     | The user which will connect to the database.
 Note that this user must have full priviledge for various operation. |       root       |
 | DATABASE_PASSWORD | The password for the above mentioned user.
 (On an unmodified system it might be blank but still has to be set)    |                 |

+> Note that React app can only use enviromental variables with the "REACT_APP_" prefix and both the server port and the server host is required.
+The React app is available on localhost with the specified port to where the server is accepting cross-site call.

 ### .env.example

 > The purpose of this file it to give a syntax and semantic example of how and where the enviromental variables have to be set.